docker/labs/beginner/chapters/votingapp.md

 ### 3.1 Deploying the app
 For this first stage, we will use existing images that are in Docker Hub.

 This app relies on [Docker Swarm mode](https://docs.docker.com/engine/swarm/).
 Swarm mode is the cluster management and orchestration features embedded in the Docker.
 You can easily deploy to a swarm using a file that declares your desired state for the app.
 Swarm allows you to run your containers on more than one machine.
-In this tutorial, you can run on just one machine, or you can use something like [Docker for AWS](TODO:URL) or [Docker for Azure](TODO:URL) to quickly create a multiple node machine.
+In this tutorial, you can run on just one machine, or you can use something like [Docker for AWS](https://beta.docker.com/) or [Docker for Azure](https://beta.docker.com/) to quickly create a multiple node machine.
 Alternately, you can use Docker Machine to create a number of local nodes on your development machine.
-See [this page](TODO:URL) for more information.
+See [the Swarm Mode lab](../../swarm-mode/beginner-tutorial/README.md#creating-the-nodes-and-swarm) for more information.

 First, create a Swarm.